Skip to content

 Beaune (15 minutes by car), Saône-et-Loire

 Château de Varennes in Bourgogne-Franche-Comté near Beaune sits at the heart of Côte d'Or climats wine country.
 Twenty-seven restored bedrooms sleep up to 60 guests on-site, with seated capacity to 200 across formal reception rooms.
-Beaune TGV reaches Paris Gare de Lyon in 1h35; the catering ecosystem has the most direct climat-tier wine-pairing access. leading Cru and Grand Cru producers within 15-30 minutes of the estate; the regional sommelier ecosystem builds wedding-table wine pairings around specific climat-tier bottles.
+Beaune TGV reaches Paris Gare de Lyon in 1h35; the catering ecosystem has direct climat-tier wine-pairing access, with leading-cru and grand-cru producers within 15-30 minutes of the estate; the regional sommelier ecosystem builds wedding-table wine pairings around specific climat-tier bottles.

 Why We Love It